Alaska Airlines Checked Wine Policy

 With more than 400 wineries, miles of rugged Pacific coastline, towering redwood forests, and its close proximity to San Francisco’s Golden Gate Bridge, Sonoma County is a traveler’s dream vacation spot in California.

-You buy the wine; then check it for free, provided it’s packed for shipping.
-Just make sure your Alaska Airlines Mileage Plan™ number is in your reservation and your wine flies free from the Charles M. Schulz – Sonoma County Airport (STS).
+If you book through Alaska Airlines, up to a case of wine is included as part of your free luggage allowance on flights originating from Sonoma County Airport.
+You buy the wine; they’ll ship it home for free, provided it’s packed for shipping.
+Just make sure your mileage plan number Mileage Plan™ number is in your reservation and your wine flies free.* from the Charles M. Schulz – Sonoma County Airport (STS).

 How to Fly Your Wine for Free